19hours/sg-statutes/Acts/Bankruptcy Act.md

 143\.—(1) A bankrupt shall be guilty of an offence if he has —

-(a) in the 2 years before the making of the bankruptcy application by or against him, materially contributed to, or increased the extent of, his insolvency by gambling or by rash and hazardous speculations; or
+(a) in the 12 months before the making of the bankruptcy application by or against him, materially contributed to, or increased the extent of, his insolvency by gambling or by rash and hazardous speculations; or

+[Act 21 of 2015 wef 01/08/2016]

 (b) in the initial period, lost any part of his property by gambling or by rash and hazardous speculations.